MSDEVMTL/2017-04-22-GlobalAzureBootcamp2017/Step 5 - NoSQL with DocumentDB/README.md

 ![alt text][img8]

-## Add missing nuget packages
-Since our web app will be consomming data from DocumentDB, we will need to add the nuget package for the .Net DocumentDB SDK.
-* Right click on the WebApp project and select "Manage Nuget Packages..."
-* Go in the browse tab and search for DocumentDB
-* Install the latest version of the package Microsoft.Azure.DocumentDB

 ## Create the sentiment analysis model
 Ask the attendees to open the file SentimentAnalysisModel.txt.txt in the Code Snippets/Function folder.
 Copy the content outside of the function definition to use it as our output.